A pension is a type of savings scheme that allows you to put money aside while you are working to help pay for your retirement.

 The state pension

 To qualify for the full state pension under the pre-April 2016 system, workers needed a total of 30 years’ NI contributions.
-But this is rising to 35 years for the new scheme.
+But this has risen to 35 years for the new scheme.

-The age at which people become eligible for the state pension is changing as well.
-Until 2010, men got it when they turned 65 and women at age 60.
+Over the past decade, the age at which people become eligible for the state pension has changed. until 2010, men got it when they turned 65 and women at age 60.
+Today, the state pension age for both groups has risen to 66.

 Taking income from your pension